ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-nsx-t-logical-routers.md

 When T0 is run in Active-Standby mode, both participate Edge Transport Node has their own uplink.
 HA between these uplinks uses an HA VIP.
 {: note}

 The T0 is configured with **two uplink types**: two uplinks for **private** use and two uplinks for **public** use.
 HA VIPs are assigned to both public and private uplinks for HA.
 For public and private uplinks, two VPC subnets are needed.
 These subnets are provisioned from the Zone prefix, and they can both use RFC 1918 private addresses, including the public subnet.
 In the consolidated architecture, only one set of uplink subnets are provisioned.
-In the standard architecture, both management and VI workload domain Tier-0s have their own uplink subnets.

 | Subnet name | System traffic type | Subnet sizing guidance |
 | ------------|---------------------|----------------------- |